kkkkkkkkkkkirill/cv_navigation_for_mobile_robot/README.md

 ## Stack

 ROS 2 Jazzy, Gazebo Harmonic, OpenCV 4 (no GPU), Nav2 baseline, FastAPI + WebSocket, vanilla PWA on the frontend.
 Sensors in sim: Livox Mid-360 LiDAR and Intel RealSense D435; on hardware so far: DEXP USB webcam.

-## Onboard

-The target onboard machine is a GMKtec NucBox K10 (Intel N100).
-Notes for it live in `MINIPC_RUN.md`.
-Full hardware deployment with a Raspberry Pi 5 and an IMX219-160 IR-CUT camera is open work and is not in this repo yet.

-## Author

-Kirill Budyak, HSE Faculty of Computer Science, Data Science and Business Analytics, group БПАД221.
-Supervisor: Ivan S. Kopylov, Big Data and Information Retrieval.